coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-08-arraylist-addall-method-in-java.md

 ## Conclusion

-We can add elements of a collection to the ArrayList using the `addAll()` method in two ways
+We can add elements of a collection to the ArrayList using the `addAll()` method in two ways.

 1. `addAll(Collection c)` - it adds elements of the specified collection to the end of ArrayList
 2. `addAll(int index, Collection c)` - it adds elements of the specified collection to the ArrayList from the specified position (index)

-Write down your thoughts in the commend section below.
+Please write your thoughts in the commend section below.